 1. What is CO₂ recovery?

-CO₂ recovery refers to the process of capturing carbon dioxide emissions from industrial processes to prevent them from being released into the atmosphere.
+Industrial CO₂ recovery is the process of capturing carbon dioxide emissions from manufacturing operations, preventing their release into the atmosphere.

 2. Is CO₂ recovery expensive?